carbon-language/carbon-lang/mlir/docs/Quantization.md

 \frac{\pi}{2} $$.

-Multiplication can be performed on scaled values with different scales, using the same algorithm as multiplication of Real values (note that product scaled value has $$ scale_{product} = scale_{left \mbox{ } operand} * scale_{right
+Multiplication can be performed on scaled values with different scales, using the same algorithm as multiplication of real values (note that product scaled value has $$ scale_{product} = scale_{left \mbox{ } operand} * scale_{right
 \mbox{ } operand} $$).
-Addition can be performed on scaled values, as long as they have the same scale, using the same algorithm as addition of Real values.
+Addition can be performed on scaled values, so long as they have the same scale, using the same algorithm for addition of real values.
 This makes it convenient to represent scaled values on a computer as signed integers, and perform arithmetic on those signed integers, because the results will be correct scaled values.